This guide has suggestions for

 UCAS guides and resources for advisers This site has links to general information applying to all subjects.
 It includes information about the UCAS tariff system and about different types of qualifications, for example international qualifications.

 Economics courses listed on the UCAS site This link takes you to the UCAS search site.
-From here you will need to tick the Economics box and select a part of the UK.
+From here you will need to select an entry year and a part of the UK.

 Economics & Business Education Association (EBEA) site This is the main site for A-level Economics teachers.